 - Medical Director, PACT: Helping Children with Special Needs

 - Associate Medical Director, Carter Center for Brain Research in Holoprosencephaly and Related Malformations

-He is a member of the professional advisory committee of Johns Hopkins Pediatrics at Home and on the board of the Maryland Coalition for Inclusive Education.
+He is a member of the professional advisory committee of Johns Hopkins Pediatrics at Home and a past board member of the Maryland Coalition for Inclusive Education.
 He was previously on the advisory boards of the Wald Community Nursing Center of the Johns Hopkins University School of Nursing and the Maryland Respite Care Coalition.
 He is a former chair of the Committee on Disabilities/CSHCN of the Maryland Chapter of the American Academy of Pediatrics (AAP), as well as a former member of the national AAP Committee on Children with Disabilities.
 He is immediate past president of the Maryland Chapter, AAP.

 Dr. Levey is a member of the American Academy of Pediatrics, Academic Pediatric Association, Society for Research in Hydrocephalus and Spina Bifida, and the American Academy for Cerebral Palsy and Developmental Medicine.

 Dr. Levey also has an interest in health policy and developing systems of care for children with special health care needs.

 During his fellowship, Dr. Levey examined the use of pediatric home health care services in the state of Maryland using Medicaid claims data.